-You must not, individually or as a group, discuss or form final opinions about any fact or about any potential outcome of this case until after you have heard and considered all of the evidence, the closing arguments of the lawyers, and the final instructions I will give you on the law.
+You must not, individually or as a group, decide any issues in this case until after you have heard and considered all of the evidence, the closing arguments of the lawyers, and the final instructions I will give you on the law.
 Keep an open mind during the trial.
-Form your final opinions only after you have discussed this case as a group in the jury room at the end of the trial.
+Do not decide the issues until you have discussed this case as a group in the jury room at the end of the trial.